bitwalker/conform/README.md

 end
 ```

-As of current master, you can remove the old configuration which set the `pre_start` hook.
+In 2.1+, you can remove the old configuration which set the `pre_start` hook.

 ## Conf files and Schema files